mafeeney/BM424workshop3/README.txt

+# BM424workshops
+Workshop materials for BM424
+Dr. Morgan Feeney, AY 2024/2025

+## How to use this repository - instructor notes

-To launch this repository for a new academic year:
+### To launch this repository for a new academic year:

-1. Run the scripts (in the "scripts" folder) - more details in the README.txt file in that folder.
+1. To generate the data files needed for workshop, run the scripts (in the "scripts" folder) - more details in the README.txt file in that folder.  [add details about how to load these for the webR instances where they're needed]

 2. Edit each of the workshop 3 group pages (e.g. 03A.qmd, 03B.qmd, etc.) to update the workshop3_date variable with the correct date for the third workshop.

+### Render the pages for each individual workshop

+#### Workshop 3

+#### Workshop 4

+1.
+2. add the pages for each group to the _quarto.yml navbar
+3. Render the pages for the workshop

+#### Workshop 5

+1.
+2. add the pages for each group to the _quarto.yml navbar
+3. Render the pages for the workshop

-To add a new group:
+### To add a new group:

 1. Select an appropriate pathogen.
 Provide images of this pathogen (save in the "images" folder with file names in the format pathogenX.jpg (for an SEM/micrograph of the pathogen) and plateX.jpg (for an image of the pathogen grown on an agar plate), where X should be replaced by the group letter.)